UMM-CSci-3601/intro-to-git/README.md

 This will create a compiler error because your new methods (e.g., `patSaysHello`) aren't actually defined anywhere.
-So let's fix that, by adding a new methods somewhere down amongst the example methods; they should look something like:
+So let's fix that, by adding the necessary new methods somewhere down amongst the example methods; they should look something like:

 ```java
     private static String chrisSaysHello() {